Sri Chinmoy: Weightlifting

-Chinmoy began weightlifting in 1985, at the age of 54.
-His weightlifting included a creative array of objects and machinery designed to challenge his strength and ability.
+Sri Chinmoy began weightlifting in 1985, at the age of 54.
+His weightlifting included an array of objects and machinery designed to challenge his strength and ability.
 His message to the public in his weightlifting endeavours was that anything is possible if one is able to put aside the limitations of the mind.
 Bill Pearl, former Mr. Universe, acted as Master of Ceremonies at many of Chinmoy's strength exhibitions.
 Introducing one of Chinmoy's weightlifting exhibitions in 1999, Bill Pearl wrote: "Today you are going to see some amazing feats of strength that I myself – and I have been in the industry for fifty-five years – would not even attempt to perform."
 Chinmoy said his motivation for lifting was to inspire others, especially those of an older generation.
-In 2006 he stated, "If I can inspire anybody in this world, then I feel that my life is meaningful.
-With my weightlifting, I am offering my physical strength to inspire people."

-In a program created in 1998 known as 'Lifting up the world with a Oneness Heart', Chinmoy lifted people of inspiration while they stood on a platform overhead.
-Chinmoy described his motivation: 'I lift them up to show my appreciation for their achievements,' Among some of the 7000 people he lifted include: Nelson Mandela, Desmond Tutu, Muhammad Ali, Sting, Eddie Murphy, Susan Sarandon, Roberta Flack, Yoko Ono, Jeff Goldblum, Richard Gere, and Helen Hunt.
+In a program created in 1998 known as 'Lifting up the world with a Oneness Heart', Sri Chinmoy lifted well- known people while they stood on a platform overhead.
+Sri Chinmoy stated: 'I lift them up to show my appreciation for their achievements,' Among some of the 7000 people he lifted include: Nelson Mandela, Desmond Tutu, Muhammad Ali, Sting, Eddie Murphy, Susan Sarandon, Roberta Flack, Yoko Ono, Jeff Goldblum, Richard Gere, and Helen Hunt.
 Twenty Nobel laureates and a team of sumo wrestlers were also lifted.

-In April 2011, a documentary film about Chinmoy's weightlifting titled Challenging Impossibility was featured at the Tribeca Film Festival.
+In April 2011, a documentary film about Sri Chinmoy's weightlifting titled Challenging Impossibility was featured at the Tribeca Film Festival.

-Terry Todd, a professor of kinesiology at the University of Texas, concluded that Chinmoy misrepresented the type and weight of some of the lifts he claimed to have completed.
+Terry Todd, a former powerlifter and latterly professor of kinesiology at the University of Texas, concluded that Sri Chinmoy misrepresented the type and weight of some of the lifts he claimed to have completed.